Achieving Business Growth by Sharing Ideas and Solving Problems

 For instance, if you are a fitness coach, your content pillars might be wellness tips, nutrition and weight-training advice.
 Each topic becomes a building block that is part of your overall brand’s story.

-Some prefer to write articles, while others may love to record videos instead.
+Some prefer to write articles, while others may love to videos instead.
 The creatives may relish the idea of crafting an infographic or putting together a slide deck.

 Step 4 Set up for success